 A few steps from here are the marshes and a small lake where Monet created the renowned Oriental floating gardens.
 This city day trip from Paris is easily accessible by train.
 Monet’s Garden is a must-see for anyone who loves flowers and gardening.

 The garden is well-maintained, and the flowers are beautiful.
 Claude Monet’s Garden is a great place to spend a day if you’re looking for a beautiful place to relax and enjoy nature.

 The Alpine Botanic Garden in Wengen is one of the most beautiful gardens in Europe.
 The garden has over 700 varieties of native Alpine vegetation and breathtaking panoramas of the mountains and lakes.
 The garden is open from late May to September.

-To begin your trip, head north on a railway track through Schynige Platte.
+Head north on a railway track through Schynige Platte to begin your trip.
 While in the garden, you may listen to Julie Andrews’ songs from “The Sound of Music.”
 When visiting Switzerland, Alpine Botanic Garden is a must-see.

-Getting to Wengen, Switzerland is easy whether you’re coming by air, rail, or road.
-The closest airport is Bern Airport (BRN), which is about an hour away by car or train.
-If you’re coming by car, take the A6 motorway from Bern towards Thun.
+Getting to Wengen, Switzerland, is easy whether you’re coming by air, rail, or road.
+The closest airport is Bern Airport (BRN), about an hour away by car or train.
+Take the A6 motorway from Bern towards Thun if you’re coming by car.
 Exit at Spiez and follow the signs to Lauterbrunnen.
-From Lauterbrunnen, it’s a 10-minute drive or 20-minute train ride to Wengen.
+From Lauterbrunnen, it’s a 10-minute- or 20-minute train ride to Wengen.

 If you’re coming by rail, take the scenic route on the GoldenPass panoramic train line from Montreux or Lucerne.
 The journey takes about 3 hours and gives you stunning views of the Swiss Alps.